JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 ## Divergence

 Let's first define what is meant by "diverge" when iterating over a z-transform.
-Mathematically, this means the point transforms off to infinity.
+Mathematically, this means the point is unbounded, or transforms off to infinity.
 We can discard a point from the set long before infinity though—in fact, for the three fractals mentioned above, any complex number with a distance from the origin *greater than 2* will diverge during a z-transform.
 Storing the square of this—to prevent having to compute square roots when applying the Pythagorean theorem—in a `discard_threshold_squared` constant or parameter, we can speed things up by stopping before unneeded iterations in our compute code:

 ```c
 const int discard_threshold_squared = 4;